stelmo/eQuilibrator.jl/docs/src/index.md

-# Equilibrator.jl — interface to Python eQuilibrator for computing reaction energies
+# eQuilibrator.jl

-TBD
+eQuilibrator.jl is a lightweight interface to the Python package [eQuilibrator](https://equilibrator.weizmann.ac.il/)

 ## Function reference